SeaOfWolf/Security-Education/README.md

 ## Communication 📟

 **Comments that are easy to grok**: [Conventional Comments](https://conventionalcomments.org/)
 - Conventional comments are often used in software development but these kinds of guides and helpers can be used anywhere, giving feedback in a doc?
-Replying in a thread on Slack? _"Labeling comments encourages collaboration and saves hours of undercommunication and misunderstandings"_.
+Replying in a thread on Slack? _"Labelling comments encourages collaboration and saves hours of undercommunication and misunderstandings"_.

 **Blameless Retrospectives**: [Who Destroyed Three Mile Island? - Nickolas Means](https://youtu.be/1xQeXOz0Ncs?si=_ASgh_32Xgo9BPry)
 - A great talk, draws you in talking about the Three Mile Island nuclear incident and really hammers home the importance of system design and blameless retrospectives, searching for "second stories" as a key to learning and adapting.
-Find the real casues, look for what's wrong in the way the system is designed, don't blame people!
+Find the real causes, look for what's wrong in the way the system is designed, don't blame people!

 **Communications Centre of Excellence**: [Disernible](https://discernibleinc.com/)
-- There's a great newsletter which I mentioned above but also loads of blog posts that are great to read and plenty of posts on LinkedIn if that's your thing, focussed on secuity and privacy and how good communication is everything.
+- There's a great newsletter which I mentioned above but also loads of blog posts that are great to read and plenty of posts on LinkedIn if that's your thing, focussed on security and privacy and how good communication is everything.

 ---

 ## Tools 🛠️

 **Note taking**: I use [Obsidian](https://obsidian.md/)
 - There is a whole industry on youtube of people chasing the perfect productivity and switching apps every two seconds.
-I've learnt that just finding something you mostly like and sticking with it, maybe a little bit of refining workks best.
+I've learnt that just finding something you mostly like and sticking with it, maybe a little bit of refining works best.
 Otherwise all that productivity goes on learning and messing with new productivity tools.
 Robert Kerby turned me onto Obsidian and I'm a big fan, easy to use for the most part and I can easy integrate it into other things so notes are getting thrown into there for me to refer to later.

 **Collating Stuff**: I collate stuff in one place using [Readwise Reader](https://readwise.io/read)
 - This is something new for me and instead of death by emails and bookmarks I now just chuck papers, blog posts, articles and have all newsletters run through this.
 The best part is that I can highlight things and make notes on there, these notes then sync to Obsidian and now I have something in my vault.
 Can do the same with Youtube videos too and it works for me.